 - Sector for Weapons, Explosives, and Hazardous Materials

-Moreover, the project supports the work of the National SALW Commission, which includes representatives of line ministries such as the Ministry of Foreign Affairs, Ministry of Defense, Ministry of Justice, Ministry of Economy, Ministry of Finance and Custom Administration, Ministry of Agriculture, Forestry and Water Economy and other.
+Moreover, the project supports the work of the National SALW Commission, which includes representatives of line ministries such as the Ministry of Foreign Affairs, the Ministry of Defense, the Ministry of Justice, the Ministry of Economy, the Ministry of Finance and the Customs Administration, the Ministry of Agriculture, Forestry and Water Economy, and others.

 International Community:

 The project activities are aligned with the other SALW-related projects of the OSCE and contribute to the overall stability in the OSCE Region.
 Additionally, the project aligns with the SEESAC Regional Roadmap on SALW and contributes to its goals by aligning activities with the international community and the demands of this initiative.
-The Project Coordinator frequently participates in regional and national coordination meetings to avoid overlapping activities and close cooperation with UNDP, UNODC, SEESAC, EU, and other organizations.
+The Project Coordinator regularly participates in regional and national coordination meetings to prevent overlapping activities and foster close cooperation with UNDP, UNODC, SEESAC, the EU, and other organizations.

-The project objective is to support the Government of the Republic of North Macedonia to implement international commitments in the field of SALW proliferation and contribute to security and stability in the country.
+The project objective is to support the Government of the Republic of North Macedonia in implementing international commitments in the field of SALW proliferation and contributing to security and stability in the country.

 The project is designed to implement the following activities: